logo Government of Flanders Agentschap Innoveren & Ondernemen

 On 27 May 2020, in response to the unprecedented crisis caused by the coronavirus, the European Commission proposed the temporary recovery instrument NextGenerationEU, as well as targeted reinforcements to the long-term EU budget for 2021-2027.

-On 21 July 2020, EU heads of state or government reached a political agreement on the package.
+On 21 July 2020, less than two months later, EU heads of state or government reached a political agreement on the package.

 Imagination Works - logo of Government of Flanders